The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Conclusions

-In the first part of the paper the classical theory was reviewed with emphasis on the way in which $V_o$ enters its canonical structure.
-It was shown that it is possible to construct observables independent of the fiducial cell.
-In particular, their dynamical evolution is also independent of it so that the on-shell physical predictions for classical dynamics are not affected by the choice of the fiducial cell.
-This is plausible as the regulator and compactification of the spatial slice are only relevant off-shell to construct the action, Lagrangian, Hamiltonian, and Poisson brackets, but not on-shell at the level of the Einstein equations.
-As the local Einstein equations are sufficient to describe the full classical physics, it is not surprising that the size of $V_o$ does not affect the dynamics of these observables.
-Only the off-shell quantities such as the Hamiltonian and the action diverge in the limit $V_o \rightarrow \infty$ where the regulator is removed.
-Furthermore, studying the $V_o$-dependence of the canonical structure, it was argued that classically each fixed value of $V_o$ describes a different canonical theory, which cannot be related by a canonical transformation.
-Therefore, the regularisation leads to a whole family of classical theories, all leading to the same classical dynamics.
+In the first part of the paper the classical theory was reviewed with emphasis on the way in which $V_o$ enters its canonical structure.~It was shown that it is possible to construct observables independent of the fiducial cell.~In particular, their dynamical evolution is also independent of it so that the on-shell physical predictions for classical dynamics are not affected by the choice of the fiducial cell.~In other words, changing the size of the homogeneity region (fiducial cell) is a symmetry of classical dynamics.~This is plausible as the regulator and compactification of the spatial slice are only relevant off-shell to construct the action, Lagrangian, Hamiltonian, and Poisson brackets, but not on-shell at the level of the Einstein equations.~As the local Einstein equations are sufficient to describe the full classical physics, it is not surprising that the size of $V_o$ does not affect the dynamics of these observables.~Only the off-shell quantities such as the Hamiltonian and the action diverge in the limit $V_o \rightarrow \infty$ where the regulator is removed.~Furthermore, studying the $V_o$-dependence of the canonical structure, it was argued that classically each fixed value of $V_o$ describes a different canonical theory and the different theories cannot be related by a canonical transformation.~Therefore, the regularisation leads to a whole family of classical homogeneous and isotropic theories, all leading to the same classical dynamics.